dhdonaldha1/pokemon-api/README.md

 ## Important Links
 <a href="">Deployed client</a>
-<a href="">Deployed API</a>
+<a href="https://dons-pokemon.herokuapp.com/">Deployed API</a>
 <a href="https://github.com/dhdonaldha1/pokemon-client">Client repository</a>
-<a href="">API documentation</a>
+<a href="https://github.com/dhdonaldha1/pokemon-api/blob/main/API-docs.md">API documentation</a>

 ## Planning Story
 After testing user functions using curl scripts, I created the model for pokemon.
 They created routes for pokemon along with curl scripts to test that only users signed in can access crud actions for their own pokemon team.

 ### User Stories